Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Methods

-In addition to fine-tuning on WikiTransfer data for zero-shot domain transfer, we test the ability of our model to transfer when we have few examples and whether data augmentation further improves these results.
+\textbf{Data Augmentation via Round-Trip Translation:} In addition to fine-tuning on WikiTransfer data for zero-shot domain transfer, we test the ability of our model to transfer when we have few examples and whether data augmentation further improves these results.
 In few-shot fine-tuning, we conduct data augmentation to reduce brute-force memorization and introduce a regularization effect.
-Specifically, we perform round-trip translation \citep{wei2018fast} to generate paraphrases of both the source documents and summaries.
-Given a dataset of size $N$, we translate the source and target sentence-wise into a non-English language and keep the top $k$ beam hypotheses from beam search as output.
+Specifically, we perform round-trip translation \citep{wei2018fast} to generate paraphrases of both the source documents and summaries, as previous work has found this approach creates diverse paraphrase for augmentation while preserving semantic meaning \cite{wei2018fast, xie2019unsupervised}.
+Our examination found that round-trip translation increased the number of novel n-grams while preserving semantic meaning.
+Given a dataset of $N$ data points, we translate the source and target sentence-wise into a non-English language and keep the top $k$ beam hypotheses from beam search as output.
 We then do likewise for the backtranslation to English.
-This results in $N + (N * k^2)$ total data points.
+This results in $N * k^2$ augmented data points in addition to the $N$ original supervised data points.
+We align a single beam from the translation to non-English text to a single beam in the backtranslation to English; using all combinations of beams for augmented data did not result in an improvement in initial experiments.
+We refer to the training setting of $N$ supervised data points with this additional augmented data as $\textbf{N-a}$.